ceriimoe/archciggies/README.md

 ***

-# Do not use Ventoy or any similar tools - it will just kernel panic at startup.
+# WARNING: Pre-compiled releases have stopped as of version 221221.
+It's became too much of a hassle.

 ***

 ## Prerequisites
-- A USB drive and a way to flash it (Etcher works just fine)
+- A USB drive and a way to flash it (Etcher works just fine) **Don't use Ventoy or similar tools.**
 - (for ISO building) an Arch-based system already deployed with archiso

 ***